Advertiser Learning in Direct Advertising Markets: The Role of Information Provision on Advertiser and Publisher Welfare

 As a caveat, it should be noted that our counterfactual analysis constitutes a partial equilibrium.
-Publisher sites, faced with increased demand could raise subscription prices.
-To the extent this occurs, advertiser gains will be somewhat diminished and publisher gains should be somewhat decreased.
-However, we note most gains come from sorting.
-As suggested by figure \ref{fig:Change-in-Advertiser-Composition}, sites tend to face a change in advertiser composition owing to better sorting rather than having all advertisers concentrate into a single site.
+Publisher sites, faced with increased demand, could raise subscription prices.
+Although, as Appendix \ref{online-subsec:Pricing} indicates, little such evidence for price response is observed in the data.
+To the extent this does occur, advertiser gains could be somewhat diminished and publisher gains could be somewhat decreased.
+However, most gains in our analysis arise from better sorting, and there is little concentration in advertisers across sites (see Online Appendix \ref{online-subsec:Crowding}).
+As suggested by Figure \ref{fig:Change-in-Advertiser-Composition}, sites tend to face a change in advertiser composition owing to better sorting, rather than having all advertisers concentrate into a single site.
 To the extent sites are imperfect substitutes, this lack of concentration should offset the tendency of any dominant site to substantially raise prices.
-It is further possible that changes in advertising information have downstream consequences for firms' pricing strategies, that could offset some of their gains by increasing price competition; these issues are beyond the scope of our research.
+In sum, changes in advertising information could have downstream consequences for firms' pricing strategies that offset some of their gains by increasing or decreasing price competition; these issues are beyond the scope of our research.